dib-lab/dib-training/2016-02-17-regular-expressions-python.rst

 that runs in a web browser.
 For this to work you will need a reasonably up-to-date browser.
-The current versions of the Chrome, Safari and Firefox browsers are all `supported <http://ipython.org/ipython-doc/2/install/install.html#browser-compatibility>`__ (some older browsers, including Internet Explorer version 9 and below, are not).</p>
+The current versions of the Chrome, Safari and Firefox browsers are all `supported <http://ipython.org/ipython-doc/2/install/install.html#browser-compatibility>`__ (some older browsers, including Internet Explorer version 9 and below, are not).

 **Windows**